-This page explains what we are doing online and by telephone while normal services and activities are suspended because of COVID-19 Coronavirus.
-We will keep it updated as things develop.
+This page explains what we are doing while so many of our usual activities are suspended because of COVID-19 Coronavirus.
+We try to keep this page updated.
 Please bear in mind much of this website (besides this page) is out-of-date and refers to events that have had to be cancelled.
+If you are interested in what’s going on, please click “Keep in touch” in the top left of this web page and joining one or more of our mailing lists.

-Baptisms and weddings cannot now take place in church following new government regulations.
-We do not know how long this will be in force.
-Emergency baptisms can take place at home or in hospital under strict conditions.
+Baptisms Emergency baptisms can take place at home or in hospital under strict conditions.

-Funerals can only take place at crematoria or the graveside, with immediate family only present and social distancing measures strictly followed.
+Weddings are not currently possible, but we can discuss possibilities for the future.
+Funerals can take place in church, as well as at the graveside or in crematoria.
+However, there are limits on who can attend (maximum 30 people), and on the form the service can take.
 Please be in touch with the parish office or clergy.
 We encourage people to plan larger memorial services to be held later.

 Telephone contact ministry

-Telephone contact ministry is being put in place.
+We have a telephone contact ministry in place.
 This is for everyone who would like to be involved, and particularly for those without internet access who may feel particularly isolated and cut off.
 Please contact the Revd Sue Ayling or Canon Margaret Marsh.
 You do not need to be a church member, or a Christian.

 Those in need, and offers of help

-Through our telephone contact ministry and by other means, we hope to find out where help is needed in the local community.
-Let us know if you can help those in need, e.g. dropping off shopping; or if you would like help with shopping etc because you are self-isolating.
+Through our telephone contact ministry and by other means, we are helping those in the local community.
+Let us know if you can help those in need, e.g. dropping off shopping; or if you would like help with shopping, IT, etc because you are self-isolating.
 You do not need to be a church member.
 Please contact the Revd Sue Ayling or Canon Margaret Marsh.

-Those who live locally and are in sudden financial need because of recent events are encouraged to contact us, as we may be able to help in limited ways and would like to if we can.
+Those who live locally and are in sudden financial need because of recent events are encouraged to contact us, as we may be able to help.

 We are providing prayer resources for you to download, print, and use at home.
 Let us know if someone without internet access would like us to send them printed versions.